CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 1. Type the below comments to perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset, press "tab", then press "enter" and click on **Run** button to execute the cell.

    ```
-   # Mathematical operations on the dataset, like generating the birth year from age
+   # Mathematical operations on the dataset, like generating the birth year from Age
    ```

    ![](../media/ex9-birthyear.png)